-I found a bounty of delicious fodder for South County Notebook a popular lifestyle and culture column I wrote for my local newspaper, The Petaluma Argus Courier that ran every-other-week for five years while my sons were making their way through various extra curricular activities and the necessary grades of elementary, junior and high school.
-I published my first non-fiction book Fog Valley Crush — Love at First Bite, in 2014 with material and interviews largely gleaned from my reporter’s notebooks packed with farm-to-table stories of my beat — the “Tastiest Little Place on Earth“, the artisan farm-centric micro-region of southern Sonoma County and coastal West Marin.
+Soon after, with three Bay-Area-born sons keeping me super busy, I gathered a bounty of delicious fodder for my South County Notebook — a popular lifestyle and culture column that I wrote for five years in my local newspaper, The Petaluma Argus Courier.
+I subsequently published my first non-fiction book Fog Valley Crush — Love at First Bite, in 2014 with material and interviews largely gleaned from my reporter’s notebooks packed with farm-to-table stories of my beat — the “Tastiest Little Place on Earth“, the artisan farm-centric micro-region of southern Sonoma County and coastal West Marin.
 Two years later, in 2016 I published my second book in the series, Independent Publishers Book Award winning Fog Valley Winter, Pioneer Heritage, Backroad Rambles and Vintage Recipes.
 Both books received the annual Editor’s Award from the Sonoma County Historical Society in 2017.

 I wrote Big Green Country, my first novel, in part response to readers’ requests to fictionalize my prolific research and writing on Northern California’s rich farming culture and heritage.
 The agricultural wave to hit the region in 2017 inspired a gritty and pertinent suspense story set against the contemporary cannabis green-rush.

 My latest work, a second novel, The House on Liberty Street — Home of Second Chances (released December 2022) is set in my adopted home town of Petaluma, Sonoma County and it’s a page-turning, adult multi-cultural contemporary fiction/suspense/family drama.